vdimitryuk/CIM540/Final/Codeplan&Progress.md

 12/4 Update

 I have figured out how to place my background without any issues.
 I have been trying to find a way to place the 3D objects but I am still having issues with it uploading.
 I have found a library that should help me with what my goal is for the project and should make it progress much quicker.
+I am currently working on modifying a code to load a 3D house.